Relativistic Cosmological Perturbation Theory and the Evolution of Small-Scale Inhomogeneities: Derivation of the Generalised Cosmological Perturbation Theory

-In this section the generalised Lifshitz-Khalatnikov theory of cosmological density perturbations is derived for the open, flat or closed \textsc{flrw} universe.
-To that end, a suitable system of reference must be chosen.
+In this section the generalised cosmological perturbation theory of cosmological density perturbations is derived for the open, flat or closed \textsc{flrw} universe.
+The background equations (\ref{subeq:einstein-flrw}) and first-order perturbation equations (\ref{subeq:basis}), from which the generalised cosmological perturbation theory will be derived, can be deduced from the set of Einstein equations (97.11)--(97.13) from the textbook~\cite{I.12} of Landau and Lifshitz and the conservation laws $T^{\mu\nu}{}_{;\nu}=0$.
+For a detailed derivation of the basic equations (\ref{subeq:einstein-flrw}) and (\ref{subeq:basis}), see~\cite{Miedema-Leeuwen-2003}, Sections~II and~III.

-Due to the general covariance of the Einstein equations and conservation laws, Einstein's gravitational theory is invariant under a general coordinate transformation $x^\mu\rightarrow \hat{x}^\mu(x^\nu)$, implying that preferred coordinate systems do not exist (Weinberg~\cite{weinberg-2008}, Appendix~B).
-In particular, the linearised Einstein equations and conservation laws are invariant under a general linear coordinate transformation

-where $\psi(t,\bm{x})$ and $\xi^i(t,\bm{x})$ are four arbitrary, first-order (infinitesimal) functions of the time ($x^0=ct$) and space [$\bm{x}=(x^1,x^2,x^3)$] coordinates.
-Since preferred systems of reference do not exist and since the final result (\ref{subeq:final}) is manifestly covariant and gauge-invariant, one may use any suitable and convenient coordinate system to perform the calculations.
-In order to put an accurate interpretation on the new gauge-invariant quantities (\ref{subeq:gi-quant}) one needs the non-relativistic limit.
-In the Newtonian Theory of Gravity all possible systems of reference are \emph{synchronous}.
-Therefore, synchronous coordinates~\cite{lifshitz1946,c15,I.12}, i.e., $g_{0i}=0$, will be used in the background as well as in the perturbed universe.
-For convenience, synchronous coordinates are chosen such that coordinate time is equal to proper time, i.e., $g_{00}=1$.